Nauruan cuisine: Influences

 Nauruan cuisine is greatly influenced by Chinese cuisine.
 The Chinese are the major foreign community of the country, and there are a number of Chinese restaurants on the island, most notably in Yaren.

-Nauruan cuisine also shows strong Western influence.
+Nauruan cuisine also commonly shows strong Western influence, especially from Australia.

 Traditions

 The majority of Nauruans are Christians, and members of the Nauru Congregational Church.
-They often celebrate Christmas with cakes made from banana and coconut.
+They often celebrate Christmas with Christmas cakes made from banana and coconut.

 Some desserts, such as coconut mousse, are consumed on special occasions.